donniebreve/sophistikated-zones/README.md

 - ~~[ ] Customizable zone highlight color~~ (not possible?)

 # Bugs
- - [ ] Windows have a gap of one pixel with no gap set
+ - [x] Windows have a gap of one pixel with no gap set
+ - [ ] showOutline doesn't match true area...?